How to See Baby Sea Turtles at a National Park

 - Dry Tortugas National Park (Florida): Several female sea turtles – including a trio nicknamed Sally, Courtney, and Miranda – have been tagged by scientists for research purposes.
 You can follow the journey of each of these turtles and track their annual migration online.

-- Gulf Islands National Seashore (Florida, Mississippi): Volunteer programs give teens an opportunity to help nesting turtles by monitoring light pollution along beaches.
+- Gulf Islands National Seashore (Florida, Mississippi): Volunteer programs can give teens an opportunity to help nesting turtles by monitoring light pollution along beaches.
 Light pollution is a key factor that affects sea turtle nesting behavior.

 Summer offers an opportunity to witness the birth of the next generation of sea turtles at several national parks.
 Thanks in part to the help of the National Park Foundation, these majestic creatures continue to make a comeback in their natural habitat.